Tyler-F28/python/python01aTasks (1).md

 **Questions:**
-a) What's wrong with this algorithm?
+a) What's wrong with this algorithm? it doesn't actual do the caulculations itself
 b) How would you fix it?
+replace step three with a step that makes it compare the numbers
-c) Write a corrected version that works for ANY two numbers
+c) Write a corrected version that works for ANY two numbers 1.look at the first number
+2.look at the second number
+3.compare the numbers
 ## Task 3: Hardware Matching (10 minutes)

 Match each computer task with the hardware component primarily responsible: